 Medical Treatment is always a component of damages in Semi truck accident case.
 You’re entitled to have all of your medical bills paid by the drivers insurance provider.
 This will include all reasonable medical expenses necessary to heal you.

-Pain and Suffering is another component of 18 wheeler truck accident cases.
+Just like car accidents pain and suffering is another component of 18 wheeler truck accident cases.
 This is measured both objectively and subjectively.
 The best source of objective evidence of pain and suffering is found in your medical records.
 Be up front and forthcoming with your medical provider.
 Tl the Doctor exactly what your pain level is.
 The Doctor will put this in the report and your attorney will take it from there.

-What to do if You’re In a Semi Truck Accident:
+What to do if You’re In a Truck Accident:

 After your health is checked begin to collect information on the other drivers.
 Make sure you have all insurance and driver information.
 Its important to be respectful but its also important we have insurance information.
 Don’t make statements that may put liability on you.
 Answer the questions asked by the Police and you’ll be fine.